-5.4 Online WVR Correction
+5.5 Offline WVR Correction

-The Water Vapor Radiometer (WVR; see Appendix A.6 for technical description) is a device mounted on each of the 12-m antennas to measure the amount of Precipitable Water Vapor (PWV) in order to correct for pathlength fluctuations in the troposphere.
-The WVR data are recorded together with the visibilities.
-The later can be chosen to be WVR uncorrected, corrected, or both at the same time.
-If online correction is selected, then, the correction happens in real-time every dump duration, based on path length fluctuations in WVR data samples from each antenna.
-However, starting from Cycle 7 the online software will only produce uncorrected visibilities, and the correction will be applied offline in the CASA pipeline.
-Recording both WVR corrected and uncorrected results impacts data rates and storage, producing only one data stream allows for shorter integration times.
+The Water Vapor Radiometer (WVR; see Appendix A.6 for a technical description) is a device mounted on each of the 12-m antennas to measure the amount of Precipitable Water Vapor (PWV) in order to correct for pathlength fluctuations in the troposphere.
+Its use is described in Section 10.4.3.

+The online software only produces uncorrected visibilities and the WVR correction is applied offline in the ALMA Data Reduction Pipeline (ALMA Pipeline).
+Both WVR-corrected and uncorrected data were recorded in earlier ALMA cycles but this impacted data rates and storage; producing only one data stream allows for shorter integration times.

-The WVR correction will not be applied in the ACA Correlator because the array is so compact that PWV fluctuation is not significant.
+The WVR correction is not applied in the ACA Correlator because the array is so compact that PWV fluctuation is not significant.

-5.5 Capabilities of the Correlators
+5.6 Capabilities of the Correlators

-5.5.1 Polarization
+5.6.1 Polarization